shihankanungo/shihankanungo.github.io/india-trip.md

 Men's Final of the Miami Open Masters 1000: Djokovic vs. Jakub Mensik.

+I have been ordering iced coffee from Philz since you left.
+I like it and also, less memories attached to it, since you prefer your drinks hot, not cold.

+Shihan is planning to go to _Sun of Wolf_ and order _chilaquiles_ for brunch.
+Sadly, that means we won't be visiting _Olympus_.

+Revision/edits on _A_ are in hectic and full swing since morning.
+Arun was working past midnight yesterday.
+They are planning a major overhaul of the organization of the paper, which improves the paper significantly.
+I am very happy that Arun finally has found some time to devote to this project.
+I am hopeful that this time the target deadline will be met and in fact, a much improved paper will come out of it.

+I watched a movie last night: _The Trap+.
+It was not good.
+Actually, intended to watch _Beginners_(2011) but felt that you'd have liked to watch it with me, so I couldn't bring myself to watch it without you.

+Shihan doodled on the guitar during his pre-bedtime.

 ### Day 3: Sat Mar 29 (8 days to go)